tytydraco/yessleep/out/Dont_blink.md

 My blood went cold.
 I swear, my heart stopped beating for a full three seconds.
 A moment ago, they had been seated at the desks.
 Now, they were standing, their stick-legs awkwardly braced against the metal chair legs.
 And every single painted face was turned toward me.

 I didn't move.
-I couldn't breath.
+I couldn't breathe.
 I stared at them, eyes wide, burning.

 Nothing happened.
 They stood there, inanimate.
 Bundles of hay and cloth.